bennettscience/canvas-lms-mastery-helper/INSTALL.md

 ### SQL

 You'll need a SQL database to store data from Canvas.
 This is preconfigured for MySQL (MariaDB) but any SQL schema should work.
+Set up your database and note your username and password.

 ## Source